roxanneminerals/roxanneminerals.github.io/_posts/2015-02-13-pyladies_galentine.md

 category: projects
 ---

-I had taken a class on Coursera from Rice University called [An Introduction to Interactive Programming in Python](https://www.coursera.org/course/interactivepython1), and a couple of the games we learned to write were Pong and Memory (the card guessing game).
+I took a class on Coursera from Rice University called [An Introduction to Interactive Programming in Python](https://www.coursera.org/course/interactivepython1), and a couple of the games we learned to write were Pong and Memory (the card guessing game).
 I was looking for a way to use what I learned to make a fun project, so I decided to try and make a digital Galentine using Python.

 ![Galentine Screenshot](/images/2015/galentine_screenshot.png)